The first step in the NSX infrastructure upgrade process is the NSX Manager appliance upgrade.

 The upload status displays in the browser window.

 - In the Upgrade dialog box, specify whether you want to enable SSH, and whether you want to participate in VMware's Customer Experience Improvement Program ("CEIP").
 Click Upgrade to start the upgrade.

 The upgrade status displays in the browser window.

 Wait until the upgrade procedure completes and the NSX Manager login page appears.

 - Log in to the NSX Manager virtual appliance again and confirm that the upgrade state is Complete, and the version and build number on the top right matches the upgrade bundle you just installed.

-In the vCenter Server Appliance 6.0, you can do this by logging into the vCenter Server shell as root and running the following commands.
+In the vCenter Server Appliance 6.0, log into the vCenter Server shell as root and run the following commands:

 Command> shell.set --enabled True Command> shell localhost:~ # cd /bin localhost:~ # service-control --stop vsphere-client localhost:~ # service-control --start vsphere-client

 In vCenter Server 6.0 on Windows, you can do this by running the following commands.